phantomachine/solow-swan_demo/README.md

 # solow-swan_demo

 Prepared for ECON1102 Macroeconomics 1.
 This Python code repository demonstrates the transitional dynamics of an example Solow-Swan model economy (with no TFP growth).
-We have normalize TFP to unity here, *A* = 1.
+We have normalized TFP to unity here, *A* = 1.

 Without TFP growth, the economy eventually remains at a rest point: per-capita capital or per-capita GDP will get stuck forever at a constant level.